Lynsild55/Spotify-script-to-avoid-ads/README.md

 # Spotify-script-to-avoid-ads
-simpel script to make spotify open and close which you can use when a ad starts playing. when spotify closes and opens then the ad is gone and you can go back to relax your mind.
+simpel script to make spotify open and close which you can use when a ad starts playing. when spotify closes and opens then the ad is gone and you can go back to relaxing your mind.

 HOW TO:
 1. start with putting the .bat and PowerShell in a folder anywhere safe like C:\Scripts\